Superman 64: Pre-release publicity

 Superman was showcased at three E3 events in 1997, 1998, and 1999.
 Some publications unofficially referred to the game as Superman 64 since the 1997 E3 event, as evidenced by its coverage in Game Informer.
 The 1997 presentation did not disclose that the game took place in a virtual world but did reveal its premise: Superman attempting to save Lois and Metropolis from Lex Luthor's dangerous creation, the Lexoskel-5000.
 Additionally, it showcased models of empty rooms, a concept model of Lex Luthor, and highlighted Superman's X-ray vision power, which utilized the console's graphical capabilities effectively.
 An IGN journalist covering the event found little promise in the game, stating, "For a true fan, the game probably looked great because it was at least something to show, but to the casual observer or the jaded critic, the game just looked poor."
-However, Animation World Network was more optimistic, asserting that the game appeared to feature "stunning 3D environments, various fight levels, and rescue operations."
+However, Animation World Network was more optimistic, asserting that the game appeared to feature "stunning 3D environments, various fight levels, and rescue operations".
 At the time of the 1997 E3 showing, the release date was scheduled for late 1997, but it was ultimately delayed.

 Titus announced that Superman was approximately 85–95% complete in March 1998.
 However, the game faced further delays following the 1998 E3 showing due to gameplay criticisms.
 On August 24, Titus released 3D character models and map sheets of the levels.
-The magazine GamePro, describing the game as an "E3 showstopper," praised its "good-looking graphics".
+The magazine GamePro, describing the game as an "E3 showstopper", praised its "good-looking graphics".

 In June 1998, GameFan published the first screenshots of completed parts of Superman, showcasing views of interiors, Metropolis, and the 3D model of Superman.
-The magazine expressed enthusiasm for the game, with journalist ECM noting that other staff members were "drooling over these first-look shots."
-He suggested that the game "could be one of the hotter N64 titles of the year," even with heavyweights like Zelda and Banjo on the horizon.
-He highlighted the game's "astounding" visuals—aside from the fog in the Metropolis shots—and stated it was "set to raise the bar on the N64 again" with its "clean textures and smooth animation."
+The magazine expressed enthusiasm for the game, with journalist ECM noting that other staff members were "drooling over these first-look shots".
+He suggested that the game "could be one of the hotter N64 titles of the year", even with heavyweights like The Legend of Zelda: Ocarina of Time and Banjo-Kazooie on the horizon.
+He highlighted the game's "astounding" visuals—aside from the fog in the Metropolis shots—and stated it was "set to raise the bar on the N64 again" with its "clean textures and smooth animation".
 ECM also shared gameplay details, mentioning "an assortment of missions numbering in the twenties" and Superman's powers like X-ray and Heat Vision, as well as the inclusion of villains like Brainiac and Bizarro.